A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Simulation Studies

-The relationship between the structure of both layers can be handled by incorporating a fine-tuning phase after both the H and I phases are completed.
+Comparing the methods without the fine-tuning stage in the boxplots, and looking at layerwise selection, the probability of selecting the correct structure is increased when that layer is selected in the second phase, e.g., input-node selection is best when it comes second (see H-I versus I-H in Figure \ref{fig: sim1_boxplot_C}).
+This suggests a relationship between the structure of the input and hidden layers (the probability of correctly selecting the structure of one layer increases when the other layer is more correctly specified).
+This is investigated further in Appendix \ref{app: rel_structure}.
+Therefore, H-I is likely better than I-H due to input-node selection being a more difficult task than hidden-node selection (determining the optimal \emph{set} of input nodes versus the optimal \emph{number} of hidden nodes), and, hence, it is favourable to perform it after hidden-node selection (given the number of hidden nodes is not substantially larger than the number of input nodes).
+This relationship between the structure of both layers can be handled by incorporating a fine-tuning phase after both the H and I phases are completed.
 Recall that the aim of fine tuning is to search for an improved solution in a neighbourhood of the current solution, where both H and I steps are carried out alternately (and include both backward and forward selections).
-Indeed, we see that the addition of the fine-tuning phase improves on H-I in the smaller sample sizes (in large part due to improved hidden-layer selection), but its addition does not greatly improve on I-H. Moreover, the addition of fine tuning only marginally adds to the computational expense.
+Indeed, we see that the addition of the fine-tuning phase improves on H-I in the smaller sample sizes (in large part due to improved hidden-layer selection), but its addition does not greatly improve on I-H. Moreover, a boxplot for the computational time for each approach is provided in Appendix \ref{app: sim1_comptime}, and the addition of fine tuning only marginally adds to the computational expense.
 Overall, H-I-F is significantly better than I-H-F both in terms of computational expense and model selection.
 One may also consider only carrying out fine-tuning steps from the offset, which we denote by F. However, this does not perform as well as H-I-F at the smallest sample size and is more computationally demanding.
 From the above, the H-I-F approach is what we suggest as it leads to good model selection performance while also being the most computationally efficient approach.